-A bit further from Boston's city center, you can find Mount Auburn Cemetery boasting some 5,000 trees comprised of 630 species.
-Being one of the best spots in Massachusetts for fall foliage, Mount Auburn Cemetery is located to the north of Boston, in Cambridge.
+A bit further from Boston's city center, you can find Mount Auburn Cemetery, which boasts some 5,000 trees of about 630 species.
+One of the best spots in Massachusetts for fall foliage, Mount Auburn Cemetery is located to the north of Boston, in Cambridge.
 Mount Auburn's wooded rolling hills are known as America's first garden cemetery—what a place for a pensive stroll!
 The cemetery hosts seasonal walking tours to observe the best of the fall foliage.
-Moreover, Memorial Drive (Mem Drive to locals) close by is another good place for a Sunday walk since it's closed to traffic on Sundays between Western Avenue and Mount Auburn Street until mid-November.
+Moreover, Memorial Drive (Mem Drive to locals) close by is another good place for a peaceful walk since it's closed to traffic on Sundays between Western Avenue and Mount Auburn Street until mid-November.
 Cost: Free Where to stay: There are several accommodation options in the Mount Auburn area to choose from.
 Otherwise, you can easily get there by bike, subway, or car.

 The best time for leaf peeping in Boston

 The fall foliage display starts in late September and continues into early November.
 October is the best time for a walk as fall colors peak and the weather is still pleasant.
 Fall colors paint Boston's landscapes at a different times each year.
 The first splashes of color are visible during the second or third week in September.
 In some years, leaves start to turn even earlier in the month, especially if the summer months were rather dry.
 By early October, leaves expose all shades and hues of yellow, red, orange, and eventually brown.
 Fall colors peak in Boston in mid-October, but again, each year it might happen a week earlier or later.
 At this beautiful time of year about 50% of leaves turn gold or crimson.
 By mid-November, vibrant colors may be gone, but you still might be lucky to see plenty of subdued colors before winter takes over.